AdaptiveConsulting/ReactiveTraderCloud/src/client/__tests__/ui/README.md

 Protractor is an end-to-end test framework for Angular and AngularJS applications.
 Protractor runs tests against your application running in a real browser, interacting with it as a user would.
 Use npm to install Protractor globally with:

-5.  npm install -g protractor --save-dev
+5.  npm install -g protractor

 This will install two command line tools, protractor and webdriver-manager.
 Try running protractor --version to make sure it's working.
 The webdriver-manager is a helper tool to easily get an instance of a Selenium Server running.
 Use it to download the necessary binaries with: